raykrueger/cdk-valheim-server/README.md

 ## Deploying

+You will need NodeJS 16.x or better installed.

-To deploy your own Valheim server on AWS simply clone this repo, make any changes you'd like, and run `npx cdk deploy`.
+To deploy your own Valheim server on AWS simply clone this repo, make any changes you'd like, and run <br/>`npx cdk deploy`.
 This will deploy Vaheim to ECS Fargate Spot.
 It will automatically shutdown if idle.
 It can be scaled up in the ECS UI, via the AWS CLI, or by enabling the [Discord bot](https://github.com/raykrueger/cdk-game-server).